gurbinder533/gurbinder533.github.io/me/index.md

 layout: about
 ---

-I’m Ankit.
+I’m Gurbinder.
+I am a Phd student and a technology enthusiast.
 I like to mess around with new technologies.
-My interests are in distributed systems and operating systems.
-I aspire to create things.
+My interests are in distributed systems, big data graph analytics and parallel computing.
+I aspire to learn and create things in my field.

-I enjoy playing play soccer, listen to music, play Age of Empires; you know normal stuff.
-I watch way too much TV and like to read about new technologies.
-Once in a while I like a good cup of coffee; so if you know of a good place for coffee, hit me up!
+I enjoy playing play soccer, listen to music, paint, sketch and read.
+I love FOOD; I love to try out new cuisines, so if you know of a good place for coffee, hit me up!

 I like to learn languages.
-Puedo hablar Español, हिन्दी and ਪੰਜਾਬੀ .
-I’d like to learn French better and Mandarin Chinese.
+I know हिन्दी , ਪੰਜਾਬੀ  and english.
+I am trying to learn spanish, but still working on it.

 <br/>
 _Since you are here, enjoy the mesmerizing cat._